cockroachdb/docs/v20.1/cockroach-quit.md

 2. If the node is running in the background and you are using a process manager for automatic restarts, use the process manager to stop the `cockroach` process without restarting it.

-    If the node is running in the background and you are not using a process manager, send a stop signal to the `cockroach` process, for example:
+    If the node is running in the background and you are not using a process manager, send a kill signal to the `cockroach` process, for example:

     {% include copy-clipboard.html %}
     ~~~ shell